frcdesign/FRCDesign.org/docs/website-feature-guide.md

 !!!
 Warning
-    When clicking on an image to enlarge it, you can click arrows on the sides of the screen to scroll through the images on the page.
-Do not use this to navigate slideshows!
+    While you can click on an image to enlarge it, do not use this to navigate slideshows!
 Videos are not shown using this method and can be missed.

 !!!
 Tip
-    If a slideshow has issues loading, reload and it will be fixed
+    If a slideshow has issues loading, reload the webpage and it should be fixed.

 <br>